Diceless role-playing game

-A diceless role-playing game is a role-playing game which is not based on chance: it does not use randomisers to determine the outcome of events in its role-playing game system.
-The style of game is known as "diceless" because most games use dice as their randomiser; some games such as Castle Falkenstein use other randomisers such as playing cards as substitutes for dice, and are not considered "diceless".
+A diceless role-playing game is a tabletop role-playing game (TTRPG) which is not based on chance because it does not use randomizers to determine the outcome of events.
+The style of game is known as "diceless" because most TTRPGs use dice as a randomizer.
+However, some games use other randomizers such as playing cards instead of dice, and these are not considered "diceless."

-One commentator described the introduction of diceless RPGs in 1991, They went "diceless," creating a rules system where everything was worked out by the Game Master via numerical comparisons and other (non-random) techniques.
+One commentator described the introduction of diceless TTRPGs in 1991: "They went 'diceless,' creating a rules system where everything was worked out by the Game Master via numerical comparisons and other (non-random) techniques.
 Amber Diceless (Phage Press) created quite a stir, and the great diceless debate had begun in full force.
-A debate that, ultimately, the dice fans would apparently win, at least in the marketplace.
+A debate that, ultimately, the dice fans would apparently win, at least in the marketplace."